day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

   :some-query-id      ;; query identifier some-function)      ;; the function which will compute the query
 ```
-If ever a view requests data like this:
+If, later, we see a view function requesting data like this:
     `(listen [:some-query-id])`   ;; note use of `:some-query-id`     XXX using listen
 then `some-function` will be used to perform the query over application state.